Former planet gets new label

 These images show the first plutoids.
 The blue blob is Pluto.
 The red one is Eris.
 Both objects lie far from Earth, beyond Neptune, and are large enough that gravity pulls them into spherical forms.
 Other bodies that are similar will one day be called plu

-A rose by any other name would smell as sweet, wrote William Shakespeare in the play Romeo and Juliet.
+A rose by any other name would smell as sweet, wrote William Shakespeare.
 But what would astronomers say about a planet by any other name?

-It's a question astronomers have been talking about since 2006, when an international organization changed the classification of Pluto from "planet" to "dwarf planet."
-Now, the same organization has come up with a term to describe the new class of Pluto-like objects.
+It's a question astronomers have been talking about since 2006.
+That's when an international organization changed the classification of Pluto from planet to "dwarf planet."
+That same organization has now come up with yet another term.
+It describes them as a new class of Pluto-like objects.

-Objects in this new category are called "plutoids."
-According to the International Astronomical Union (IAU), plutoids are dwarf planets that orbit the sun beyond the orbit of the planet Neptune.
+Objects in this new category would be called "plutoids."
+According to the International Astronomical Union (IAU), plutoids are dwarf planets that orbit the sun beyond the orbit of Neptune.

-The classification "plutoid" sets these objects apart from another solar system dwarf planet called Ceres, which resides in the asteroid belt between Mars and Jupiter, says Brian G. Marsden, an astronomer at the Harvard-Smithsonian Center for Astrophysics.
-It's an important distinction, he says.
-Ceres is a rocky dwarf planet, while Pluto is icy.
+This sets these plutoids apart from another solar system dwarf planet called Ceres, It resides in the asteroid belt between Mars and Jupiter.
+It's an important distinction, says Brian G. Marsden.
+He's an astronomer at the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass.
+Ceres is a rocky dwarf planet,.
+Pluto is icy.
 Because the two have different physical traits, they should not be grouped into the same category.

 This graphic shows the Asteroid Belt and the Kuiper Belt.
 The Asteroid Belt, the fuzzy ring of dots on the left, is where the dwarf planet Ceres is located.
 The belt lies between the orbit of Mars and Jupiter, at the edge of what's called the inner solar

-The new category and name reflect a growing body of evidence showing that Pluto shares its neighborhood in the outer solar system with numerous other objects all orbiting the sun.
+The new category and name reflect a growing body of evidence showing that Pluto shares its neighborhood with numerous other objects in the outer solar system that all orbit the sun.
 Planets, on the other hand, travel alone in their orbits with no nearby neighbors except their moons.
-The observation suggests that Pluto isn't big and heavy enough to have the gravity to "clear its orbit," or remove other nearby objects by either slinging them farther out into space or pulling them toward its surface.
+The observation suggests that Pluto isn't big enough and heavy enough to have the gravity to "clear its orbit," removing nearby objects by either slinging them farther out into space or pulling them toward its surface.

 The ability to clear the orbit was one of the main criteria the IAU used in 2006 to justify changing Pluto's status from planet to dwarf planet.
-According to the IAU, a planet should be large enough that its gravity dominates everything else near its orbit.
+A planet should be large enough that its gravity dominates everything else near its orbit, IAU said.
 It's an idea based on astronomers' theories about how the solar system originally formed.

-Pluto is still large enough for its own gravity to crush its mass into a spherical shape, which sets it apart from other, smaller solar system objects like asteroids.
-Yet, it is not large enough to affect the orbits of other nearby objects.
+Pluto is still large enough for its own gravity to crush its mass into a spherical shape.
+And that sets it apart from other, smaller solar system objects like asteroids.
 So classifying it as a dwarf planet explains how it interacts (or, really, how it doesn’t interact) with other objects in the solar system.
 The additional classification as a plutoid makes clear where in the solar system Pluto and other objects like it reside.

 This image shows the sun and the orbits of the outer planets: Jupiter, Saturn, Uranus and Neptune.
 The picture shows that the orbits of the two, new plutoids — Pluto and Eris (originally called 2003 UB313, as marked here) — in red.
 By definition